anoop142/cowin-cli/README.md

   displaying captcha isn't possible in termux.

 ### Termux Auto OTP
-It's possible to detect OTP message and get OTP in Termux without user input.
+It's possible to detect OTP message and get OTP in Termux without user input. use -aotp flag to invoke this feature.

 You need to first setup termux to read sms.